 On the Permissions page, you can see a list of granular permissions that can be assigned to the role.
 New permissions like Migrate Virtual Machine, Migrate VM Storage and Update VM Functional Level have been added to this role.

 VMM 2019 supports the use of gMSA for ‘Management server service account’.
 What gMSA actually is, it helps improve the security posture and provides convenience through automatic password management, it simplifies service principle name (SPN) management and the ability to delegate the management to other administrators.
 For more information on how to create the gMSA account, please check the following step-by-step guide.

 Please note that you do not need to specify the ‘Service Principle Name (SPN)’ when creating the gMSA.
 VMM service sets the appropriate SPN on the gMSA.

 During the VMM installation setup, on the Configure service account and distributed key management page, select Group Managed Service Account as shown in the following screenshot, and then enter the gMSA account details in “Domain\gMSA account” format.

 With Windows Server, version 1709 and beyond, Microsoft introduced support for provisioning Linux shielded VMs as well, and the same has been extended to VMM 2019.
-For more information on how create a Linux shielded VM template disk in VMM, please check the following step by step guide.
+For more information on how to create a Linux shielded VM template disk in VMM, please check the following step-by-step guide.

-Besides the Azure Update Management integration, VMM 2019 supports management of ARM-based VM and region specific Azure subscriptions.
+Besides the Azure Update Management integration, VMM 2019 supports the management of ARM-based VM and region-specific Azure subscriptions.
 This new capability in VMM 2019 enables you to manage ARM-based VMs as well as enable the management of the region-specific Azure subscriptions such as Germany, China, and US Government Azure regions.

 Thank you for reading my blog.